 Red slender lorises forage alone despite their sociable aspects.
 They move quickly through the treetops as they quest for food, which mostly takes the form of insects.
 They supplement their insectivorous diet with leaves, berries, and other plant parts.

 Red slender lorises can also be quite predatory at times, creeping up on lizards and grabbing them with both hands, after which they devour the entire reptile, scales, bones, and all.
 These lorises grow active when the sun begins to sink, and rest or sleep during the daylight hours.

 Red slender lorises are quite sociable when they are not feeding, forming small groups who groom each other, play and sleep in the same area.
 These lorises may sleep in tangled areas of branches, tree hollows, or simply on a branch, curled up tightly.
 Females outrank males in their social hierarchy.

 Mating occurs at any time during the year, and is always accomplished with both partners hanging upside down beneath a branch; the animals are unable to mate in any other position.
 The maximum lifespan of a red slender loris in the wild is thought to be 18 years.

-Location: This small, agile, intriguing primate is limited to the south-western corner of Sri Lanka.
+This small, agile, intriguing primate is limited to the southwestern corner of Sri Lanka.
 Lorises are not found above 700 to 900 meters elevation above sea level, and prefer lowland rainforests.
-There is a highland subspecies that lives in mountain rainforests, however.
+There is a highland subspecies that live in mountain rainforests, however.

 Massive habitat loss to illegal logging, and the advance of cinnamon, oil palm, tea, and rubber plantations, is devastating the lorises’ environment and likely sealing off any possibility of future recovery while humans remain active in the area.

-Do you know of or are you a part of an organisation that work to conserve the Red Slender Loris, then please contact us to have it featured on Our Endangered World.
+Do you know of or are you a part of an organization that works to conserve the Red Slender Loris, then please contact us to have it featured on Our Endangered World.